EC MOP Doubled to 10 Years 2026: EC Mortgage Guide | Nexus

 Resale levy (second-timer)AppliesApplies

-For first-time families, balloting odds improve dramatically.
-Combine the 90% reservation with the S$16,000 income ceiling and the up-to-S$30,000 CPF Housing Grant, and the EC route tilts back to its original brief.
-Second-timers face a real decision: the 5 pre-rule projects are the last realistic shot at an EC under the old quota.
+For first-time families, balloting odds improve a lot.
+Put the 90% reservation together with the S$16,000 income ceiling and the up-to-S$30,000 CPF Housing Grant, and the EC goes back to being what it was meant to be: a step up for first-time buyers.
+Second-timers have a harder call to make.
+The 5 pre-rule projects are the last realistic shot at an EC under the old quota.

 DPS Scrapped: Cashflow and Stress-Test Impact

-DPS let buyers pay 20% upfront and 80% at TOP.
-Two issues:
+DPS let buyers pay 20% upfront and the remaining 80% at TOP.
+It came with two catches.

-1. 2-3% premium.
-DPS units were priced higher to compensate developers for deferred cashflow.
-Premium gone for everyone.
+1. It carried a 2-3% premium.
+DPS units were priced higher to compensate developers for the deferred cashflow.
+That premium is now gone for everyone.

-2. Stress-test gap.
-DPS deferred the loan documentation moment — TDSR could shift between booking and TOP.
-Removing DPS forces full MAS Notice 645 assessment up front against the 4% floor.
+2. It opened a stress-test gap.
+DPS pushed back the loan documentation moment, and TDSR could shift between booking and TOP.
+Removing DPS forces a full MAS Notice 645 assessment up front against the 4% floor.
 Our MAS 4% stress test guide covers the math.

-Net effect: lower headline price (DPS premium gone), but cash flows earlier through progressive payments.
-For most buyers it's a wash — same money, staged with construction milestones instead of one lump at TOP.
+The net effect: a lower headline price, since the DPS premium is gone, but the cash flows out earlier through progressive payments.
+For most buyers it comes out roughly even.
+It's the same money, staged against construction milestones instead of landing as one lump at TOP.

 "Removing DPS forces the full MAS 4% stress test up front.
-The hardest borrowers to assess at TOP — the ones whose income or debt shifted during construction — now get caught at OTP, not at the keys-collection desk."
+The hardest borrowers to assess at TOP, the ones whose income or debt shifted during construction, now get caught at OTP instead of at the keys-collection desk."

-For the next 12-18 months, Singapore EC buyers face a genuine fork.
-Five projects keep the old 5-year MOP and 10-year privatisation rules; everything launching after them is on the new regime.
+For the next 12-18 months, Singapore EC buyers have a real choice to make.
+Five projects keep the old 5-year MOP and 10-year privatisation rules.
+Everything launching after them runs on the new rules.

 DimensionPre-rule (5 projects)New-rule (post-8 May)